icepick4/capitalympics/README.md

 4. Start your learning journey by selecting a region.
 5. Track your progress and delve into statistics on your profile page.

+# The learning concept

+EN

+The flags and capitals learning app is based on a specific concept inspired by Anki.
+A flag or the name of a country is displayed, and the user must decide whether they know it or not, in their own conscience.
+Then, the answer is revealed, and the user can choose from three difficulty levels: easy, medium, or difficult.
+Depending on their choice, the country or capital will be presented more or less frequently in the future, based on the user's knowledge.
+The goal is to provide personalized learning based on user confidence.
+If the user plays correctly, the algorithm will select countries or capitals optimized for learning.
+Enjoy this unique learning experience!

+FR

+L'application d'apprentissage des drapeaux et des capitales repose sur un concept particulier inspiré de l'application Anki.
+Un drapeau ou le nom d'un pays est affiché, et l'utilisateur doit décider s'il le connaît ou non, en son âme et conscience.
+Ensuite, la réponse est révélée et l'utilisateur a le choix entre trois niveaux de difficulté : facile, moyen ou difficile.
+Selon le choix effectué, le pays ou la capitale sera présenté plus ou moins fréquemment par la suite, en fonction de la connaissance de l'utilisateur.
+L'objectif est d'offrir un apprentissage personnalisé, basé sur la confiance de l'utilisateur.
+Si l'utilisateur joue correctement, l'algorithme sélectionnera des pays ou des capitales optimisés pour l'apprentissage.
+Profitez de cette expérience d'apprentissage unique !

 # Screenshots

 ## Home